spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/normalizing-morphometrics-compression.rst

   :align: center
   :figwidth: 60%

-This section demonstrates how to compute shape metrics of the spinal cord using the ``sct_process_segmentation`` command.
-Of primary interest is the cross-sectional area (CSA) of the spinal cord, but this command will also calculate other shape metrics, such as diameter, orientation, and symmetry of the cord.
+This section demonstrates how to compute normalized morphometric measures to assess spinal cord compression using the ``sct_compute_compression`` command.

 # TO MODIFY